Today I am going to share a template and tips on How To Make Santa Footprints.

 One of the things I came away from the Cheeky Elf Event is the little tips to create Christmas Magic at home.
-Such as capturing Santa on video or creating phone-calls from the North Pole, which inspired me to create this How To Make Santa Footprints tutorial.
+Such as capturing Santa on video or creating phone-calls from the North Pole, which inspired me to create free downloadable Santa Footprints template.

 Because It Would Not Feel Like Christmas Without Santa!
 This gave me a great idea, you see Santa’s footprint is not always that easy to come by.
-So with the help of my trusty Cheeky Elf we have created a Santa footprint template to cut out and use.
+Thus I have created a free printable Santa footprint template to cut out and use.